 Why Should You Have Us Stock Your Pond?

-So what’s the difference between fish stocking with us and them?
-Our chief biologist Walt Foreman has been stocking and managing private ponds since 1987, longer than any other private biologist working in this region, and that experience translates to bigger fish in your pond.
-If you buy your fish from us, you can call us anytime with questions and we’ll always take the time to be there for you.
-The fish trucks don’t even offer management services, and none of our competitors that deliver fish have our breadth of experience, and therefore make mistakes that we don’t.
+So, what’s the difference between pond stocking services with us and them?
+Our chief biologist, Walt Foreman, has been stocking and managing private ponds since 1987, longer than any other private biologist working in this region.
+That experience translates to bigger fish in your pond.
+If you buy fish for your pond from us, you can call us anytime with questions and we’ll always take the time to be there for you.
+The fish trucks don’t even offer management services, and none of our competitors that deliver fish has our breadth of experience.
+Therefore, they make fish stocking mistakes that we don’t.

 Those few minutes when your new or renovated pond is being stocked for the first time are the most crucial few minutes in the history of your pond: they can make or break your fishery.
-Something as simple as stocking the wrong species for your goals, such as channel catfish if your goal is trophy largemouth or trophy bluegill, or a species that isn’t recommended for ponds such as black crappie, can set your pond on a trajectory that can’t be changed short of rotenoning the pond and starting over.
+When stocking — sometimes referred to as “fish planting” — something as simple as stocking the wrong species for your goals, such as channel catfish if your goal is trophy largemouth or trophy bluegill, or a species that isn’t recommended for ponds such as black crappie, can set your pond on a trajectory that can’t be changed short of rotenoning the pond and starting over.
 Even the simple mistake of stocking the wrong numbers of the right species can put your pond out of balance for your goals.

-We also raise fathead minnows, redear sunfish, and freshwater grass shrimp for your fish stocking needs.
+We also raise fathead minnows, smallmouth bass, and freshwater grass shrimp for your fish stocking needs.
 We will be adding more species to our farm in the next year.
-Species that we do not raise ourselves but can get for you include smallmouth bass, tiger and pure muskie, channel catfish, and black crappie.
+Species of pond stocking fish for sale that we do not raise ourselves but can get for you include smallmouth bass, tiger and pure muskie, channel catfish, and black crappie.

 To learn more about our expert stocking services, contact us today.